...there are many paths

-For university-wide information about the 2020-2021 academic year, visit UTogether 2020, your guide to Fall 2020 at U of T, including resources for students, resources for faculty, librarians and staff, COVID-19 self-assessments, health and wellness and frequently asked questions.
+For university-wide information visit UTogether 2020, your guide to the 2020-21 school year at U of T, including resources for students, resources for faculty, librarians and staff, COVID-19 self-assessments, health and wellness and frequently asked questions.

 Latest update: September 4, 2020

 MESSAGE FROM THE MUSIC LIBRARY

 I am pleased to announce that we will re-open the Music Library on an appointment basis on Tuesday, September 8 at 9 am.
 Please read our latest Blog post (and watch the embedded video!) for more information.
 If you have any questions, please reach out to Head Librarian Janneka Guise at 416.978.6920.

 Janneka L. Guise, MMus, MLIS | Head Librarian | 416.978.6920